-Professor Adina Michael-Titus, Lic Sci., M es Sci., Doct en Sci.
+Professor Adina Michael-Titus, Lic Sci, M es Sci, Doct en Sci (Paris)

 Email: email@example.comTelephone: 020 7882 2290

-Professor Adina Michael-Titus is the Lead of the Neurotrauma and Neurodegeneration Group in the Centre for Neuroscience and Trauma.
+Professor Adina Michael-Titus is the Lead of the Neurotrauma Group in the Centre for Neuroscience, Surgery and Trauma.
 She teaches neuroscience, pharmacology and therapeutics, and has a particular research interest in the characterization and development of novel therapeutic approaches in several neurological diseases.
 She is Programme Director of the MSc in Neuroscience and Translational Medicine, whose main aim is to help train the next generation of scientists and physicians involved in rapid and successful clinical translation of fundamental discoveries in neuroscience.

-A large component of her present research programme is focused on neuroprotective agents in acute spinal cord injury and spinal cord neurodegeneration.
+A large component of her present research programme is focused on neuroprotective agents in spinal cord injury and brain injury.
 Several of her present projects explore the remarkable therapeutic potential of natural compounds, such as the n-3 polyunsaturated fatty acids.
-Her group has also started a programme of studies on new therapeutic directions in Alzheimer’s disease.
+Her group has also started a programme of studies on new therapeutic directions in neurodegeneration following injury.
 She is an inventor on several patents, a member of several scientific and professional societies and regularly acts as a reviewer for the UK research councils.

-- MBBS: Brain and Behaviour course (module convenor Year 2); SSC modules Year 2 and Year 4
+- MBBS: Brain and Behaviour course (module convenor Year 2); SSC Year 2 and Year 4

-- Intercalated BSc Neuroscience (modules: Cell and Molecular Neuroscience; Disconnected Pathways; Brain and Mind – module convenor)
+- Intercalated BSc Neuroscience (modules: Cell and Molecular Neuroscience; Disconnected Pathways; module convenor for Brain and Mind)

 - MSc Neuroscience and Translational Medicine (Programme Director and module convenor for Fundamentals of Drug Discovery and Development)

-- New neuroprotective strategies in in spinal cord injury and head injury
+- New neuroprotective and neurorepair strategies in spinal cord injury and brain injury

-Neuroprotection; Neuroregeneration; Spinal cord injury; Head injury; Alzheimer’s disease; Schizophrenia
+Neuroprotection; Neurorepair; Spinal cord injury; Brain injury; Biomarkers of injury.

 Recent and ongoing research projects